NoelDeMartin/eslint-config/README.md

-# ESLint TypeScript config
+# ESLint config

-These are the TypeScript ESLint rules I use in different projects.
-If you want to use them as well, you're most welcome.
-You can install the package with:
+These are the ESLint rules I use in different projects.
+If you also want to use them, you're most welcome.
+You can install the packages like this:

 ```sh
 npm install eslint @noeldemartin/eslint-config-typescript --save-dev
 ```

-And use it in your eslint config file:
+And use them in your eslint config file:

 ```js
 // .eslintrc.js